 DRAW NYC gives people access to high-quality art materials and a place to draw together in public.
 Program elements:

-- A custom-designed cart that rolls into place and unfolds to reveal materials, drawing boards, and benches for seating;
+- a custom-designed cart and benches for seating;

-- Communal portfolio of drawings by New Yorkers;
+- a communal portfolio/display of drawings by New Yorkers;

 From our Artists in Residence: